-Kids will love visiting the Dole Plantation in Wahiawa.
+Kids will love visiting the Dole Plantation in Wahiawa on your way up to the North Shore.
 The pineapple plantation offers free admission.

 You’ll be able to experience pineapple demonstrations and tastings and, for an additional cost, take a Pineapple Express Train Tour and the visit the Pineapple Garden Maze.